Using Your Mobile Phone Abroad: Everything You Need To Know

-Rather than your friends and family leaving you a voicemail message, you could advise them to send you a text message instead.
-They will pay the standard UK text message rate when texting you (normally free on most contracts) and you won’t pay a single penny to receiving the message.
-You’ll only pay to respond to it.
+Rather than your friends and family leaving you a voicemail, it’s more cost-efficient for them to send you a text message instead.
+They’ll pay the standard UK text message rate when sending you a message (normally included on most contracts) and you won’t pay a single penny to receive the message.
+You’ll only pay if you respond to the message.

-When you return to the UK, be sure to follow the instructions above to re-enable your voicemail.
+After returning to the UK, be sure to follow the instructions above to re-enable the voicemail service.

-If you choose to use an instant messaging application, you should set it up whilst you’re still at home with your UK-based SIM card.
-Even if you decide to use a different SIM card abroad, the application will remain registered to your UK-based phone number and you can continue to send messages from that number.
+If you choose to use an instant messaging app, be sure to set it up whilst you’re still at home and whilst the UK SIM card is still in your phone.
+Even if you decide to use a different SIM card abroad, the application will remain registered to your UK-based phone number.
+This will make it much easier for your friends to contact you.

-Maps and GPS can be incredibly helpful when your abroad.
-They’ll help you to get from A-to-B in a new city and to find local restaurants and attractions.
-Whilst smartphones can be great tools for browsing maps, you’ll normally need a working data connection to use them.
-One way of avoiding this is to download the maps for the place that you’re visiting before you leave home.
+Access to Maps and GPS location can be incredibly helpful when you’re travelling abroad.
+They can help you get from A-to-B in a new city and to find local restaurants, attractions and hotels.
+Smartphones are a great tool for accessing maps but you’ll normally need a working data connection in order to use the app.
+One way of avoiding this limitation is to download the maps before you leave home.

-There are a whole range of applications that can be useful when travelling.
+There are a whole range of applications that can also be useful when travelling abroad.
 Some recommended applications and resources include:

 Touchnote.
-Touchnote is an application for iPhone and Android that allows you to send custom personal and printed postcards.
-You can upload a photo that is taken on your smartphone and they’ll print it on a postcard and deliver it for £1.49.
-A great alternative to the time-consuming task of finding a post office and buying stamps locally.
+Touchnote is an app for iPhone and Android that allows you to create and send your own personalised postcards.
+You can upload a photo taken on your smartphone and add a personalised message to the back of the card.
+Touchnote will then print the finished postcard and will deliver it anywhere in the world for £1.49.
+It’s a great alternative to the time-consuming task of finding a post office and buying stamps locally.

 Tripadvisor.
 Tripadvisor have a range of free travel guides for Android.
-The applications feature restaurant reviews, a list of popular tourist attractions and example travel itineraries.
-The applications do not require a working data connection but you’ll need to download the database to your handset before you leave home.
+The applications feature restaurant reviews, a list of popular tourist attractions and suggested travel itineraries.
+The applications don’t require a working data connection (just make sure you download the app and related databases before leaving home).